Initial development of your product idea.

 This is a complete list of all potential requirements of this stage.
 It does depend on your project and your specific requirements and therefore all of these elements might not be necessary in your case.

 This stage takes the initial ideas and turns them into visual concepts for review that bear in mind what is possible to manufacture.

 This enables key decisions to be taken which will determine the future direction of the project.

 Often new Intellectual Property for the idea is created in this stage and that can become part of your patent or registered design.

 Click here for further information: Protecting your product idea.

 Generally this stage should take two to four weeks to be done thoroughly.
 Cost depends on complexity but varies from around £1200 to £6000.
 Generally a small product with only a few components and no electronics would be at the lower end and a complex product with inbuilt electronics and mechanics and over 50 components would be at the top end.

-This stage affects the overall direction of the project substantially and so the more time and money spent here, the lower your overall development costs as the project is less prone to change direction later on.
+This stage affects the overall direction of the project substantially and so the more time and money spent here, often lowers your overall development costs as the project is less prone to changing direction later on.